Capability of Programs

 At runtime a program may log how much of the compute budget remains.
 See debugging for more information.

-ComputeBudgetInstruction::set_compute_unit_price functions can be used to
+ComputeBudgetInstruction::set_loaded_accounts_data_size_limit function can be used

 As Solana evolves, new features or patches may be introduced that changes the behavior of the cluster and how programs run.
 Changes in behavior must be coordinated between the various nodes of the cluster.
 If nodes do not coordinate, then these changes can result in a break-down of consensus.
 Solana supports a mechanism called runtime features to facilitate the smooth adoption of changes.